Chicken, Broccoli and Cherry Tomato Pasta

 Instructions

-Bring a large pot of cold water to a boil over high heat, then salt it generously.
+- Bring a large pot of cold water to a boil over high heat, then salt it generously.
 Add the broccoli and cook until crisp-tender, about 2 minutes.
 Transfer broccoli with a slotted spoon to a bowl.
+Rinse with cold water.
 Return the water to a boil, add the fusilli and cook, stirring occasionally until al dente to tender but not mushy, about 8 minutes.

-While the pasta cooks, combine the minced garlic, oil, and red pepper flakes flakes in a large skillet.
+- While the pasta cooks, combine the minced garlic, oil, and chile flakes in a large skillet.
 Cook over medium-high heat, stirring, until lightly browned and fragrant, about 2 minutes.
 Add the tomatoes and cook, stirring, until somewhat soft, about 1 minute.
-Add 1/2 cup of the broth, the remaining 2 teaspoons salt, and stir in the butter and 1/4 cup of the Pecorino until incorporated.
+Add 1/2 cup of the broth, the remaining 2 teaspoons salt, and stir in the butter and 1/4 cup of the pecorino until incorporated.
 Stir in the chicken and broccoli, bring to a simmer, and remove from the heat.